-Before cleaning, notify the proper authorities that the system is undergoing maintenance and will be temporarily out of service.
-Disable the system to prevent unwanted alarms.
+Before removing the detector, notify the proper authorities that the smoke detector system is undergoing maintenance and will be temporarily out of service.
+Disable the zone or system undergoing maintenance to prevent un-

-- 1. Remove the sensor to be cleaned from the system. - 2.
-Remove the sensor cover.
-Press firmly on each of the four removal tabs that hold the cover in place. - 3.
-Vacuum the outside of the screen carefully.
-If further cleaning is required, continue with Step 4, otherwise skip to Step 5. - 4.
-Use clean, compressed air to remove dust and debris from the sensing chamber. - 5.
-Replace the cover using the LEDs to align the cover and then gently pushing it until it locks into place. - 6.
-Reinstall the detector.
+- Remove the sensor to be cleaned from the system. - Remove the sensor cover by pressing firmly on each of the four removal tabs that hold the cover in place. - Vacuum the screen carefully without removing it.
+If further cleaning is required continue with Step 4, otherwise skip to Step 7. - Remove the chamber cover/screen assembly by pulling it straight out. - Use a vacuum cleaner or compressed air to remove dust and debris from the sensing chamber. - Reinstall the chamber cover/screen assembly by sliding the edge over the 6. sensing chamber.
+Turn until it is firmly in place. - Replace the cover using the LEDs to align the cover and then gently pushing it until it locks into place. - Reinstall the detector. - Test the detector as described in TESTING. - Reconnect disabled circuits. - Notify the proper authorities that the system is back on line.

-FIGURE 4:
+FIGURE 4.
+SENSOR ASSEMBLY: